 The best way to plan your Yellowstone itinerary is to sit down at home with a map so you can maximize your time in the park and minimize your time spent driving around.

-Yellowstone National Park is divided into eight main areas, each with their own attractions and services:
+Yellowstone National Park is divided into eight main areas, each with its own attractions and services:

 - Canyon Village